aknutas/aknutas.github.io/publications.md

 Knutas, A., & Petersen, A. (2019).
 The Effect of Civic Knowledge and Attitudes on CS Student Work Preferences.
 In *Proceedings of the 19th Koli Calling International Conference on Computing Education Research (Koli Calling ’19)*.
 Association for Computing Machinery, New York, NY, USA, Article 37, 1–2. ([ACM](https://doi.org/10.1145/3364510.3366159) \| [Preprint from arXiv](https://arxiv.org/abs/2001.11810))

 Knutas, A., Palacin, V., Maccani, G., & Helfert, M. (2019).
 Software Engineering in Civic Tech: A Case Study about Code for Ireland.
-In *Proceedings of the 41st International Conference on Software Engineering*. ([ACM](https://dl.acm.org/doi/10.1109/ICSE-SEIS.2019.14) \| [Preprint from arXiv](https://arxiv.org/abs/1904.04104))
+In *Proceedings of the 41st International Conference on Software Engineering*. ([IEEE Xplore](https://ieeexplore.ieee.org/document/8797637/) \| [Preprint from arXiv](https://arxiv.org/abs/1904.04104))

 Palacin-Silva, M. V., Knutas, A., Ferrario, M. A., Porras, J., Ikonen, J., & Chea, C. (2018).
 The Role of Gamification in Participatory Environmental Sensing: A Study In the Wild.
 In *Proceedings of the 2018 CHI Conference on Human Factors in Computing Systems*.
 ACM. ([ACM](https://doi.org/10.1145/3173574.3173795) \| [Preprint from LUTPub](http://urn.fi/URN:NBN:fi-fe201902185282))
 <br/>